 Following the successful completion of your state license to become either a cosmetology or an esthetician, it is important to remember that you must renew this license every two years.
 This process is simple and can be done online through the South Carolina Board of Cosmetology.

-In the state of South Carolina, professionals are required to take a minimum of 12 hours on continuing Education, 3 of which must include health and safety.
-This allows them to stay up to date with the latest techniques and trends in the field of beauty.
+In South Carolina professionals are required to complete a minimum of 12 hours of continuing education, 3 of which must include health and safety.
+This helps them to stay up to date with the latest techniques and trends in the field of beauty.